yoncise/yoncise.github.io/_posts/2016-01-31-The-yuan-and-the-markets.md

 the ructions that liberalisation creates.
 For Xi Jinping, the president, now in his fourth year in charge, that dilemma seems to crop up time and again (see Briefing).
 He needs middle-class support, but feels threatened by the capacity of the middle class to make trouble.
-He wants state-owned enterprises to become more efficient, but also for them to give jobs to the soldiers he is booting out of the People’s Liberation Army (see article).
+He wants state-owned enterprises to become more efficient, but also for them to give jobs to the soldiers he is booting out of the People’s Liberation Army.
 He wants to “cage power” by strengthening the rule of law and by invoking the constitution, yet he is overseeing a vicious clampdown on dissent and free speech.